 To do this, he looks forward to collaborating with his new colleagues in chemical engineering and across the College of Engineering who are working in complementary fields.

 “UC Davis Chemical Engineering is fertile ground for me in terms of collaboration,” he said.
-Nearly every industry has some sort of fluid processing unit, so his research has the potential to span numerous industries and disciplines as well.
+Nearly every industry has some sort of fluid processing unit, so his research has the potential to span numerous industries and disciplines.

 Manikantan is excited to join UC Davis not only as a researcher, but also as a mentor.